 Last Sunday of the month – Film Club for the Elderly

-We also have a poetry competition which is currently running and closes in September.
+We have the results of the poetry competition which closed in September.

 To get in touch please email us at: email@example.com